hampak/notes/NextJS-SSR/NextJS-SSR.md

 Using the `getServerSideProps` function allows use to return prop(s).
 We can use the prop(s) in our page by simply passing them as props (just like in a basic React app).
 Also, let's not forget to use optional chaining on `veggies.length` and `veggies.map` to prevent errors.

 Now when we restart the server and go to the page.
 Boom!
-Problem Solved!
+Problem solved!
+No more loading screen.